Best small fridges for 2019

 The best small fridges keep your food consistently chilled to a safe temperature so it stays fresher for longer.
 The worst models will leave you with lukewarm milk and spoiled vegetables.

-We’ve tested hundreds of fridges, so we know the those that will make a great addition to your kitchen and the ones that won’t.
+We’ve tested hundreds of fridges, so we know those that will make a great addition to your kitchen and the ones that won’t.

 When you're short on space, you want your small fridge to give you the maximum usable volume so you can get the most out of the space inside it.
 Manufacturers quote a fridge volume, but we test this and often find the numbers we discover vary (sometimes quite dramatically) from those on the label.
 We quote all the real usable volumes in our fridge reviews.